-The breast is one of the most cosmetic sensitive areas on the body of a female.
-Many women present for breast augmentation to enlarge and enhance the appearance of their breast.
-Other women also present for breast lift.
+The breast is one of the most aesthetically sensitive areas on the body of a woman.
+Many women choose breast augmentation to enlarge and enhance the appearance of their breasts.
+Other women choose the breast lift.
 An enlargement, or implant, is to make the breast larger.
-A lift is in order to lift the nipple.
-As people age and following breast feeding, some patients’ breasts sag so that the nipple is much lower than the fold under the breast called the inframammary fold.
-In the latter situation, a breast lift, areola reduction is required.
+A lift is used to lift the nipple.
+During such a procedure, the surgeon can adjust the size of the areola called an areola reduction.

-All the loose skin is removed and the result is that the nipple sits higher.
+All the loose skin is removed during the procedure.
+The result is that the nipple sits higher.
 Because of the cutting, the nipple is reduced and becomes more refined in shape.
-The reason breast lift is not the first option is because of the scarring, and unfortunately the chest is a poor area of scarring.
+The reason a breast lift is not the first option is because of the scarring, and unfortunately the chest is an area quite subject to this post-surgery problem.
 Wherever possible, patients usually would prefer the implant rather than the lift.
 Sometimes an implant and lift can be performed at the same time.
 A lift is essentially an excision of skin only.
-It is not a mammoplasty breast reduction although that can be done at the same time.
+It is not a mammoplasty breast reduction, although they can be done at the same time.

 Discover Breast Reduction Advantages!

 An increasingly large amount of patients now opt for Breast Reduction procedures.
 Dr Lanzer specialises more in breast reduction through liposculpture rather than the mammoplasty surgical option.

 If your looking to remove fat from the face, get a free consultation at Melbourne Breast Reduction clinic with Dr Lanzer.

 Men sometimes consider areola reduction.
 However, male breast reduction is extremely common.
 This is for gynecomastia, which is also called man boobs.
 Some men develop excessive fat and glandular tissue under their breasts which causes a projection of the areola and makes it look feminine.
 Sometimes, the projection and tissue are situated only under the nipple and under the areola.
 Other times, it is throughout the breast.